yonatan-schultz/runbooks/configuring_kubernetes_cluster.md

 sudo puppet agent -t
 ```

+We'll need to add `cgroup_enable=cpuset` to `/boot/cmdline.txt` in order to run kubelet.

 Lastly, update the hostname by editing `/boot/cmdline.txt`.

-Now we're ready to configure the Kubernetes master.
+Reboot the service and then we'll be ready to configure the Kubernetes master.

 ###Configuring the Master